 How ’bout we make this Monday a little more delicious, huh?
-I present to you this decadent Bacon and Caramelized Pineapple Pizza to make all those sweet-salty craving, Monday-blues bashing dreams come true.
+I present to you this decadent Bacon and Caramelized Pineapple Pizza, a sweet and salty lover’s dream.
 This pizza is sure to make your Monday better, no matter how terrible it is, or even if it’s been the best day of your life.
-Because bacon pizza can always make it even a smidge better. ;)
+Because bacon pizza makes everything better. ;)

 - 3 oz. bacon* ($0.88)

 - 8 oz. can pineapple chunks in juice ($1.09)